Part 4.. Self-Confidence -

 Although many factors affecting self-confidence are beyond our control, there are a number of things we can consciously do to build self-confidence.

-Confidence in yourself can show in many different ways and is projected to those around you through traits such as your behavior, body language, how you speak and what you say.
+Confidence in yourself can show in many different ways and is projected to those around you through traits such as your behaviour, body language, how you speak and what you say.

 Self-confident people tend to see their lives in a positive light, even when things aren’t going so well.